rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ![pie](./images/pie-1.png)

-Note that CLOCKWISE signifies the alphabetical order.
+Note that CLOCKWISE signifies to use alphabetical order.

-2B.5: ggPlot
+2B.5: ggplot2

-Generate a ggplot for visualizing LTV for various regions.
+Use the package ggplot2 to generate a plot for visualizing LTV for various regions.

+When using third-party packages, the data needs to be loaded into R memory, from the database.
+For this we use the ore.pull() function.
+Note that CUST_INSUR_LTV is an ore.frame and once the data is pulled, it is an R data.frame.
+Users must take into account the size of a table before attempting to load it into memory.

 ```
 class(CUST_INSUR_LTV)